pieroproietti/penguins-eggs/README.md

 All it is written in pure typescript, so ideally can be used with differents Linux distros.
 Yes, there are big differences about package manager used, but not so much in the way to work of bash and in the various programs used to build the iso.

-penguins-eggs, at the moment 2021 febrary is a mature tool and is extremely usefull, You can easily create your personal customized iso or your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!
+penguins-eggs, at the moment 2021 may is a mature tool and is extremely usefull, You can easily create your personal customized iso or your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!

 Try penguins-eggs yes, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.